rdsea/bigdataplatforms/tutorials/nifi/README.md

 ```
 https://127.0.0.1:8443/nifi
 ```
 >Note about the username/password by reading Nifi guide.
+Replace "127.0.0.1" with your nifi host IP/name.

 ### AMQP Broker
 When ingesting data through message brokers, you can use your own RabbitMQ in your local machine or a free instance created from [CloudAMQP.com](https://cloudamqp.com).